ReproNim/reproman/docs/source/sandbox/hierarchy.rst

             - should be linked back to original resource (instance, image) (.parent?)

             .run(cmd, track_env=False)

             .set_envvar(var, value, session_only=False, format=False)
                - `session_only` is to store only for this session only as to facilitate dockers ARG.
                  If False (default), change should be persistent and reflected in running commands there later and/or generated image
                - `format` is to allow format using already existing variables  (e.g. PATH=/blah:{PATH})
-               - I don't think we need to expose that ARG handling from cmdline API as docker does at this level
+               - I don't think we need to expose that ARG handling from cmdline API as docker does at this time/level
                - internally should maintain two versions I guess (session_only and overall)
                  - idea: could generalize by adding `space=None` argument which would instruct within which env space it would be stored.
 E.g. space=`session` would be identical to session_only.